 Common sense must always prevail – especially when it comes to customer service.
-That said, sometimes companies create strict rules and policies or have a “system” that makes it impossible for an employee to deliver the customer service the company actually wants them to deliver.
-Recently, I was sitting next to someone on an airplane […]
+That said, sometimes companies create strict rules or have a “system” that makes it impossible for an employee to deliver the customer service the company actually wants them to deliver.
+Recently, I was sitting next to someone on an airplane who was […]

-Recently, I was sitting next to someone on an airplane who was on his way for a vacation on a cruise ship.
+Recently, I was sitting next to someone on an airplane who was on his way for a vacation.
 We got into a discussion about how some people are so set in their ways that they can’t be creative about solving a customer’s problems.
 These people are so tied to their process and the way they have always done things that they jeopardize the relationship with their customer, even when common sense should prevail.

 My fellow passenger has been on many cruises – and as good the customer service is on most cruises, he said there are always a few of the ship’s employees that are more focused on the system or process than on their customer.
 He then shared a few stories from his past trip about how some crew members lacked common sense.
 For some reason, it reminded me of the Titanic and how the eight-member band continued to play, even after the ship started sinking.

 I thought that the story of the band playing while the ship was going down might be fictitious, so I did a little research to see if were true.
 Well, as the story actually goes, the reason for the band continuing to play was that Wallace Hartley, the band’s leader, had asked the band to keep playing because he thought it would help calm the chaos that was ensuing around them.

 Maybe that was true, but I’d like to take some creative license and bend this story a bit to create a customer service lesson.
 My made-up version of the story has nothing to do with keeping the passengers calm.
 My version is that Mr. Hartley said, “Keep playing.
 We still have two hours to go in our set.”
 The passengers had all left to save themselves, but the band played on … as they went down with the ship.